wodo-platform/wodo-nodejs-persistence/README.md

 ## Overview

-This is the only repository with prefix "wodo-" because it contains database schema definitions for both wodo-platform and wodo-gaming.
+This module contains database schema definitions for both wodo-platform and wodo-gaming.
 It is a limitation of prisma ORM package.
 It generat3es data base clients with one unique nmae "PrismaClient" so that it is not possible to split the repository.

 https://isidoro-ferreiro.medium.com/share-your-prisma-client-across-projects-44d1c7aca6fd